 David is married to Terri Eggers who formerly worked for the Department of Juvenile Justice and the Department of Education.
 Together, they have four children, two grandchildren and one foster grandchild.

-Jane Johnson, Chief of Staff
+Heather Stearns, Chief of Staff

 Scott Stewart, Assistant Secretary for Administration